 Et offrir plus de logements à louer ! pic.twitter.com/MkLtkkwX8A

-Accessible housing... but not just yet
+Accessible housing... but not right away

 — orléna (@jsuisgemo) August 21, 2022